YueLiRex/stormGen/Readme.md

 # StomGen
 ## What is StormGen ?

 StomGen is a load test tool for message broker.
 It now only supports Kafka.
 It will support more message broker in the future.
-For example Pulsar, Mqtt, RocketMQ, RabbitMQ are planed to support.
+For example Pulsar, Mqtt, RocketMQ are planed to support.

 ## Motivation